polkafoundry/polkadocs/docs/guide/README.md

 ### Interact with the runtime environment

-To obtain data for the new feature, the contract need to interact with the runtime environment.
+To obtain necessary data for the new feature, the contract need to interact with the runtime environment.
 To be specific, it need to:
 - Query the blockchain for the address of the account who made the transaction
 - Request the runtime to emit an event each time someone change the value